Langhalsdino/Kubernetes-GPU-Guide/README.md

 Keep in mind, that this instruction may become obsolete or change completely in a later version of Kubernetes!

 **3.I**
-Add GPU support to the Kubeadm configuration, while cluster is not initialized.<br>
+Add GPU support to the Kubeadm configuration, while cluster is not initialized.
-This has to be done for every node across your cluster, even if some of them don't have any GPUs.
 ```
 sudo vim /etc/systemd/system/kubelet.service.d/<<Number>>-kubeadm.conf
 ```
-Therefore, append ExecStart with the flag ```--feature-gates="Accelerators=true"```, so it will look like this:
+append ExecStart with the flag ```—feature-gates="Accelerators=true"```, so it will look like this:
 ```
 ExecStart=/usr/bin/kubelet $KUBELET_KUBECONFIG_ARGS [...] --feature-gates="Accelerators=true"
 ```